`The peculiar risk lay in the possibility of

 signs of the human inheritance from Weena's eyes.
 And very soon

-she was smiling and clapping her hands, while I solemnly burned a
+she was smiling and clapping her hands, while I solemnly burned

 match.